-Consider this case: Two patients each take the same dose of the same antidepressant medication.
+Two patients with depression each take the same dose of the same medication.
 One patient’s medication makes her feel extremely nauseous, leaves her with no energy and does not alleviate the symptoms of her depression.
 The other patient has no side effects and her medication works as prescribed.
 How can this be?
-The answer lies in our genes.
+The answer may lie in a patient’s genes.

 Genes map what makes us unique.
 According to the Genetic Alliance, genes explain:

 - Why family members’ appearances are similar

 - How families’ health history can be passed down for generations, including some diseases like cancer